Johnny-Knighten/ark-sa-server/README.md

 $ docker stop ark-sa-server
 ```

-Note - When setting `SERVER_NAME` in the docker run command, you must escape the quotes with a backslash.
-This is because the value is passed to the server as a command line argument and the quotes are needed to keep the name together.
-When using docker compose, the escaped quotes are not needed and standard quotes are good enough.

 ### Windows Host

-See the [Windows Host](https://github.com/Johnny-Knighten/ark-sa-server/wiki/Quick-Starts#windows-host) section in the Quick Starts page of the wiki for details.
+See the [Windows Host](https://github.com/Johnny-Knighten/ark-sa-server/wiki/Quick-Start#windows-host) section in the Quick Starts page of the wiki for details.

 ## System Requirements